ray-project/ray/doc/source/tune/api_docs/grid_random.rst

             # Sample a float uniformly between -5.0 and -1.0
             "uniform": tune.uniform(-5, -1),

-            # Sample a float uniformly between 3.2 and 5.4, and
+            # Sample a float uniformly between 3.2 and 5.4,
             # rounding to increments of 0.2
             "quniform": tune.quniform(3.2, 5.4, 0.2),